SQL Set operators are conceptually derived from the mathematical set principle. The three fundamental set operators are

 proc sql; select * from sashelp.prdsale where precise < 20 intersect select * from sashelp.prdsale where prodtype = "OFFICE"; quit;

-- It is assumed that the tables in each query are structurally an identical as a result of the wildcard character is specified within the SELECT assertion.
+- It is assumed that the tables in each query are structurally identical because the wildcard character is specified within the SELECT assertion.

-- The INTERSECT operator produces rows which are widespread to each query.
+- The INTERSECT operator produces rows that are widespread to each query.

 Accessing Rows from the Combination of Two Queries (UNION)

 The UNION operator preserves all the distinctive rows from the combination of queries.

 The result is identical, as if an OR operator is used to combine the results of each question.
 Put another approach, the union of two queries (A and B) represents rows in A, B, or both A and B.

 The UNION operator automatically eliminates duplicate rows from the results until the ALL keyword is specified as a part of the UNION operator.
 The column names assigned to the results are derived from the names in the first query.